brlebtag/Ani-me/README.md

 3. `"rss"`: RSS url to check for new episodes.
 Default to **[http://www.horriblesubs.info/rss.php?res=720](http://www.horriblesubs.info/rss.php?res=720)**.

 4. `"torrentClient"`: Torrent client that will be called.
 Any additional parameters should be passed here.
-Default to **transmission-gtk**.
-The client will be called like `torrentClient`  `magnet-link`.
+Default to **transmission-gtk {magnet}**.
+Ani-me will replace `{magnet}` for the magnet link string.

 5. `"precision"`: How close the show's name you informed should be equal to RSS show's name to be considered the same show.
 Ranging from 0 to 1.
 Default to **0.7**.